 It is a pleasure and a privilege to be the parish priest of St Mary’s, Woolton, and one of my happiest tasks is to be involved in the life of our wonderfully supportive school, Much Woolton.
 The welcome from staff and pupils is always warm and generous as is that of the parents when they become involved in the sacramental programmes or events which link the school with the parish.
 Pope Francis asked us to show forth in our expression and our attitudes the JOY OF THE GOSPEL: I think Much Woolton scores high on both accounts.

-Fr Tim Buckley, CSsR (Parish Priest of St Mary’s and Bishop Eton)
+Fr Tim Buckley, CSsR (Parish Priest of St Mary’s and Our Lady Bishop Eton parishes)

 Fr Tim came into school to bless our new prayer areas and was impressed at the spaces created for children to say and write their own prayers and to reflect and have quiet time.